AP Explains: Transfer Of Power Under 25th Amendment

 HOW DOES IT WORK?

-To temporarily transfer power to the vice president, a president sends a letter to the Speaker of the House of Representatives and President pro tempore of the Senate that he is unable to discharge the powers and duties of his office.
+To temporarily transfer power to the vice president, a president sends a letter to the speaker of the House of Representatives and president pro tempore of the Senate stating he is unable to discharge the powers and duties of his office.
 The vice president then becomes acting president.
 When the president is ready to resume authority, the president sends another letter.
 That’s spelled out in the amendment’s Section 3.

 If the president ultimately becomes ready to resume his duties, the president can send a letter saying so.
-But if the vice president and majority of the Cabinet disagree they can send a letter to Congress within four days.
+But if the vice president and majority of the Cabinet disagree, they can send their own letter to Congress within four days.
 Congress would then have to vote.
-The president resumes his duties unless both houses of Congress by a two thirds vote say he’s not ready.
+The president resumes his duties unless both houses of Congress by a two-thirds vote say he’s not ready.
 The section has never been invoked.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editor